OndrejMottl/VegVault/R/03_Technical_overview/Technical_overview_master.html.md

 ## Example 3

-In the last example, let’s imagine we want to recostruct the Community Weighted Mean (CWM) of plant heigh for Latin America between 6-12 ka yr BP.
+In the last example, let’s imagine we want to reconstruct the Community Weighted Mean (CWM) of plant height for Latin America between 6-12 ka yr BP.

 ``` r